lguibr/number2word/infra/README.md

 - Ensure that the AWS region and account settings are correct before deploying.
 - Consider the AWS service costs associated with deploying these resources.
 - Customize environment variables and other settings as needed to fit the specific requirements of the Trellis-Law project.

+## Next Steps

+### Integration of AWS CloudFront

+To improve the delivery of static content from S3, we plan to integrate AWS CloudFront.
+This will serve as a CDN (Content Delivery Network) to cache and distribute the frontend assets more efficiently across global locations, reducing latency and enhancing user experience.

+### RDS PostgreSQL Instance

+We aim to incorporate an Amazon RDS PostgreSQL instance to provide a scalable, secure, and durable database solution for the backend.
+This will facilitate handling higher volumes of data with improved performance compared to traditional database setups.

+### AWS Secrets Manager

+To enhance security, we will utilize AWS Secrets Manager for managing sensitive information such as database credentials and API keys.
+This integration will help automate the process of rotating, managing, and retrieving secrets throughout their lifecycle, ensuring our application's sensitive data is protected.